-- The "old" GCSE English and Maths finished in Summer 2016 for our current Year 11 students.
-This year group will take the new GCSEs in English and Mathematics in Summer 2017.
+- The "old" GCSE English and Maths finished in Summer 2016.
+The new GCSEs in English and Mathematics started in Summer 2017.

-- Other GCSEs will also end over the next few years.
+- Other GCSEs will also end in Summer 17 or Summer 18.
 Some will completely cease; others will be replaced by "new" GCSEs.

 - "New" GCSEs will have different grading systems.
 Instead of A* - G, they will have grades 9 to 1 where 9 is the highest.

 - "New" GCSEs will be more demanding and use end of course examinations (and as little coursework as possible).

 English Language, English Literature and Maths GCSE courses will change and will be assessed differently, with students achieving grades 9-1 rather than A*-G at the end of Summer 2017 and onwards.
 Other subjects will come on line after this.